 It has not been explored so far whether the OPCAT applies also to the Caribbean islands that are part of the Netherlands.
 As for now, the Dutch NPM has not carried out any visit in this area, and there was no mention of those islands during the appointment process.

-The SPT carried out an advisory visit to the Dutch NPM from 28 to 31 July 2015.
+The SPT carried out an advisory visit to the Dutch NPM in July 2015.
+The report to the State was made public.

 The SPT member Margarete Osterfeld is the SPT Focal Point for the Netherlands.